About the Lizards

 ABOUT THE LIZARDS

 The New York Lizards of Major League Lacrosse (MLL) were founded in 2001 as one of the League’s six original teams.
-Formerly the Long Island Lizards, the team won the Steinfeld Cup in its inaugural season, 2001, as well as in 2003.
+Formerly the Long Island Lizards, the team won the Steinfeld Cup in its inaugural season, 2001, as well as in 2003 and 2015.
 For more information or to purchase tickets go to NYLizards.com.

 The New York Lizards are owned by majority owner Medallion Financial Corp, Vice Chairman, Richard Mack, and other investors.

 2001 MLL CHAMPIONSHIP